The Warren Buffett Paradox

 Your boss would become your client and your colleagues, your competitors.

-CEOs wouldn’t exist and companies would be actually made out of several companies equal to the number of people working for different contractors.
+CEOs wouldn’t exist and companies would be made out of several companies equal to the number of people working for different contractors.

 Utopian, but sound.